-When the modem is in transmit mode, all tasks other than NULL, RESET and TSO instruct the modem to transmit data from the Data Buffer, formatting it as required.
-For these tasks the μ C should wait until the BFREE (Buffer Free) bit of the Status Register is '1', before writing the data to the Data Buffer, then it should write the desired task to the Command Register.
+When the modem is in transmit mode, all data handling commands other than TSO instruct the modem to transmit data from the Data Buffer, formatting it as required.
+For these tasks the $\mu$ C should wait until the BFREE (Buffer Free) bit of the Status Register is '1', before writing the data to the Data Buffer, then it should write the desired task to the Command Register.
 If more than 1 byte needs to be written to the Data Buffer, byte number 0 of the block should be written first.